mashukul/data_analytics/README.md

+# Project Name: Twitter Sentiment Analysis

-# Project Context
+## Project Context
-Twitter is a popular microblogging service where users create status messages (called “tweets”).
+1. Twitter is a popular microblogging service where users create status messages (called “tweets”).
-These tweets sometimes express opinions about different topics.
+2. These tweets sometimes express opinions about different topics.
-Twitter messages have many unique attributes, which differentiates twitter text classification from other classifications Easy to collect millions of data
+3. Twitter messages have many unique attributes, which differentiates twitter text classification from other classifications
+    -	Easy to collect millions of data
-The frequency of misspelling and slang much higher
+    -	The frequency of misspelling and slang much higher
-Has a Wide range of Topics
+    -	Has a Wide range of Topics
-We need a method to automatically extract sentiment (positive or negative) from a tweet.
+4. We need a method to automatically extract sentiment (positive or negative) from a tweet.
-Sentiment analysis without manual intervention is very useful because it allows feedback to be aggregated
+5. Sentiment analysis without manual intervention is very useful because it allows feedback to be aggregated

-# Business perspective
+## Business perspective

-Consumers can analyse these sentiments to research products or services before making a purchase.
+1. Consumers can analyse these sentiments to research products or services before making a purchase.
-Marketers can use this to research public opinion of their company and products, or to analyse customer satisfaction.
-Organizations can also use this to gather critical feedback about problems in newly released products.
+2. Marketers can use this to research public opinion of their company and products, or to analyse customer satisfaction.
+3. Organizations can also use this to gather critical feedback about problems in newly released products.

-# Business Question?
+## Business Question?
 Can we develop  a model to automatically extract sentiment (positive or negative) from a tweet?

-# Models used for Sentiment Analysis
+## Models used for Sentiment Analysis

 ### Conventional modelling techniques:
 1. Logistic Regression Classifier